PubNubDevelopers/PubNub-Showcase/README.md

 - Log in as a user as normal
 - `Duplicate` the tab

 You can now experience the showcase as the same user in both the original and duplicated tabs.
+Be aware that if you log out of one tab, the application will not automatically log you out of the duplicated tab.

 ## Further Information / Licenses